 Labour Costs

 These consist of both direct and indirect labour expenses.
 Employee pay, whether on the manufacturing line or leading a team on the floor, is considered direct labour expenses.
-Indirect labour may involve the expenses incurred by the individuals who transport the raw materials to the production site.
+Indirect labour may involve the expenses incurred by the individuals who transport the raw materials to the production site or handle indirect manufacturing costs not tied directly to specific products.

 Material Costs

-All of the materials required to make the items are included in the material prices.
-Direct material costs comprise the parts and raw materials required to manufacture the completed product.
-Indirect material expenses include items such as containers and pallets required to properly store raw materials.
+When it comes to material costs, all of the materials required to make the items are included in the material prices.
+Direct material costs comprise the parts and raw materials required to manufacture the completed product; you calculate direct material costs as part of the manufacturing cost formula.
+Plus, indirect material expenses include items such as containers and pallets required to properly store raw materials or other indirect materials essential for the production process.

 Overhead

 All expenses that are not related to personnel or supplies are considered overhead costs.
-Rent, utilities, equipment fees, and service charges are a few examples.
+Rent, utilities, equipment fees, service charges, and other indirect expenses all factor into manufacturing overhead and must be calculated as part of the total manufacturing cost.

-Wages and salaries of workers actively involved in product production, including factory managers, industrial engineers, equipment operators, and quality assurance.
+Well, it is indeed a long list.
+Wages and salaries of workers actively involved in product production and indirect expenses that support manufacturing processes, including factory managers, industrial engineers, equipment operators, and quality assurance.

 How to Calculate Manufacturing Cost-Formula and the Essential Steps